 However, if you have experienced such challenges before, there is no need to panic.

-In fact, before calling for a tech, there are several DIY fixes you can try to bring back your stereo to life.
+In fact, before calling for a technician, there are several DIY fixes you can try to bring your stereo back to life.

 DIY Fixes For Subwoofer Not Working But Amp Has Power